LeonHecht/machine-learning/README.md

-# Tarea 4 – Scene Classification
+# Scene Classification with Images

 This repository's goal is to perform **scene classification** using pre‑computed image features and several supervised learning models (SVM and XGBoost).